nobodyisinocent/Amiga-BigBox-Picasso-Flicker-Fixer-graphic-board/README.md

 3. [Project files](#P3)

 # What that ? <a name="P1"></a>
-Here is a Picasso 4MB Flicker Fixed for Amiga 2000, 3000 &amp; 4000
+This is a Picasso 4MB Flicker Fixed graphic board for Amiga 2000, 3000 &amp; 4000

 This board is designed from the two following projects:
-  - The 4MB Picasso Board V3.3 from Georg Braun (No official Website anymore),
+  - The GBA1000 4MB Picasso Board V3.3 from Georg Braun (No official Website anymore),
   - The MultiFix AGA from Matthias Heinrichs aka Matze on A1k.org.
 The link of his project is available here:
   https://gitlab.com/MHeinrichs/multifix-aga

 The Picasso graphic board is made of two PCBs.
 The main one includes the designs of the Picasso and of the Flicker Fixer.
-The second one is a little Edge PCB which must be connected into the video slot of the Amiga.
+The second one is a little male slot connector PCB which must be connected into the video slot of the Amiga.
 It's used for the Flicked fixer.
-In an Amiga 4000, the Edge PCB is onto the same axis as the Zorro edge slot.
-In the Amiga 2000, the Edge PCB must be connected into the video slod which located between its PSU and its cover case.
-Two ribbon cables as used to connect the Edge PCB to the Flicker Fixer part of the board.
+In an Amiga 4000, this little PCB is onto the same axis as the Zorro edge slot.
+In the Amiga 2000, it must be connected into the video slot which located between its PSU and its cover case.
+Two ribbon cables as used to connect this PCB to the Flicker Fixer part of the board.

 To be useful onto an Amiga 200, you'll need an accelerator board with fast memory (64MB is perfect)